-Infrastructure mode requires a central device by which all communications pass, it can be seen as an wireless star topology.
+The infrastructure mode requires a central device by which all communications pass, truly it may be seen as a wireless star topology.

-One major advantage of infrastructure mode comes in conjunction with RTS/CTS technique.
+One major advantage of infrastructure mode comes in combination with the RTS/CTS technique.
 Because the access point will take part on every RTS/CTS dialog, it can, therefore, avoid most collisions.